TopeAdebayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays the first 10 lines of a file
+Write a script that displays a particular line of a file